Career Exploration: Arts

 What is Art?

-Art is more than craft projects and construction paper — it’s a way of learning, understanding and communicating ideas across cultures and languages.
+Art is more than craft projects and construction paper.
+It’s a way of learning, understanding and communicating ideas across cultures and languages.
 Studies have shown that student test scores improve with arts exposure, and employers are searching for creative thinkers and innovators with strong communication skills — talents that Arts exposure strengthens (O’Neill, 2020).
 In both the workforce and the classroom, incorporating art into your STEM classes is a great way to increase student engagement by making lessons more hands-on and applicable to real-life.

 From teaching high school math (Yes, I did have the When Are We Ever Going to Use This? poster on my wall) to my recent retirement from a semiconductor company, I have seen the impact of STEM promotion first hand.
 But even the most advanced technical content and processes can be lost if not packaged and communicated in an engaging and visually appealing way.
 I can’t think of an area of research, product design, system, software or web development, project management and more that isn’t enhanced by an “art and science” approach.